Fred-B-Berendse/ipeds_library/README.md

     | CWHITT | White total |
     | C2MORT | Two or more races total |

-* **GR_2017** contains graduation rates for the cohort of full-time, first-degree/certificate-seeking stidemts within 100%, 150%, 200% normal time.
+* **GR_2017** contains graduation rates for the cohort of full-time, first-degree/certificate-seeking stidemts within 100% and 150% normal time.
 Cohorts are broken down by race/ethnicity and gender.

     | Column Name | Description |
     |-------------|-------------|